REO Speedwagon discography

 This article lists the discography of the American rock band, REO Speedwagon.
 The band formed in the autumn of 1967 by Neal Doughty and Alan Gratzer.
 REO Speedwagon released their debut album, R.E.O.
 Speedwagon, in 1971.
-They have undergone many changes of personnel over the years, And today, currently the members of the band as of January 2023 are Kevin Cronin, Bruce Hall, Dave Amato, and Bryan Hitt.
+They have undergone many changes of personnel over the years, The members of the band as of January 2023 are Kevin Cronin, Bruce Hall, Dave Amato, and Bryan Hitt.
 (See also List of REO Speedwagon members.)